 Know what the highlights are in your life.
 What are the interesting things about yourself?
-What do you do for fun?
-What are your hobbies?
+What do you do for fun, and what are your hobbies?
 Which places have you traveled to?
 If someone was trying to make a movie about your life, which scenes would have to be included?To answer the 'Tell me about yourself' question, you have to know what the highlights are in your life.
 What are the interesting things about yourself?Click To Tweet

 Understand your strengths and weaknesses.

 Try this exercise: Email your family and friends and ask them what they think are your biggest weaknesses.

 - You might not get the best answers back.
 Tell them to give you the brutally honest truth because you need it.